calyxir/calyx/docs/tutorial/frontend-tut.md

 2. Every integer in our generated hardware is 32 bits long.
 3. The bodies of `map` and `reduce` operations must be binary `+` or `*` operations involving array elements or integers.
 4. If repeated `map`/`reduce` operations are performed on the same array, each of those operations must have the same parallelism factor.
-5. All `reduce` operations must be formed sequentially, i.e., with parallelism factor `1`.
+5. All `reduce` operations must be performed sequentially, i.e., with parallelism factor `1`.

 These restrictions can be lifted or relaxed via commensurate changes to the compiler.